-Get your walking shoes ready and bring your cameras, because the city is sprawling with beautiful historic homes and buildings just begging to be explored.
+Get your walking shoes ready and bring your cameras, because the city is sprawling with beautiful houses with history just begging to be explored.
 Here’s a little bit about some of the best Savannah has to offer:

 The Gingerbread house, also lesser known as The Asendorf House, is 108 years old, was built in 1899, and is considered one of the most outstanding examples of “Steamboat Gothic gingerbread carpentry” in the US.
 The house is commonly referred to as the Gingerbread House because of the elaborate gingerbread arches and spindles on the front porch and side balcony.
 It is also one of the most photographed homes in Savannah, and has been featured in many films and publications.